SAP/openui5-docs/docs/Server_Messages_in_OData_V4_Model_fbe1cb5.md

 ### Accessing the Original Message

 The attribute `technicalDetails.originalMessage` of the message in the message model allows you to access the original message from the back-end.
-The attribute is currently only available for messages from error responses and unbound messages of success responses.

 **Related information**